CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

             }
 });
  ```
-- Fixed deposit product may have more then one order (demand deposit product only has one depositing history), you can get depositing financial history by `FinancialProduct.uuid`:
+- ⚠️ Get financial history list by `FinancialProduct.uuid` will only return `Depositing` history.
 ```java
 // Flag for paging: pass null, or nextPage or prevPage of GetFinancialHistoryResult String page = doRefresh? null: previousResult.nextPage